JamesWHomer/chess_transformer/README.md

-A simple sequential chess model based on a decoder only, autoreggressive transformer architecture.
-Built not for performance but for research and entertainment.
+A simple sequential chess model based on a autoreggressive decoder only transformer architecture.
+Intended for research and fun, not for performance.